axel669/svelte-doric/docs/adornment.md

 # Adornment

-Component for adding extra bits of content into other components.
+Used to add small pieces of information or interaction to other components.

 Supported in:
 - `Chip`